CristhianBS3008/dancing-sprites/README.md

 # Dancing Sprites

-* Sample spritesheet animation using Python and Pygame
+* Sample spritesheet animations using Python and Pygame